 Introduction

 - Depending on the type of CPU/GPU you need, you can update the hardware settings to run your app.
-You can see the full list available here
+You can see the full list available here.

 - We copy across the pip packages we need to install

-- Replicate uses pget to download model weights - we therefore need to download it to use it.
+- Replicate uses pget to download model weights - therefore, we need to download it to use it.
 We do this by installing curl and then adding the shell commands in our cerebrium.toml

 Cerebrium has a similar notion in that the main file that is called on our side is main.py